1973 Boler Trailer #2 the Frame

 Well I did kick the old frame out and made a jig on my saw horses to build the new frame..

-The debate still goes on which way to mount the axles..
-I’m tending to favor the rear configuration.. it will lift the trailer by 4 inches.. but I’m thinking that’s good.. cause I saw damage to the old frame from hitting things.
+The debate in my mind still goes on which way to mount the axles..
+I’m tending to favour the rear configuration.. it will lift the trailer by 4 inches.. but I’m thinking that’s good.. cause I saw damage to the old frame from hitting things.
 There was about 8 inches of clearance under the trailer.

 I now have my four cross pieces welded in place ..
 That’s four more than the old frame had.
 The frame has been squared and corner braces added